Updated June 2026

 | Miles Tested | 190 |

-At my weight, I felt the PureGEL absorb the initial strike before the foam cushioned the follow-through.
-It’s like two layers of protection.
+For long-distance road runners, the ASICS Nimbus 28 represents one of the gold standards for pavement.
+At my weight, I felt the PureGEL absorb the initial strike.
+Then, the foam cushioned the follow-through.
+It functions like two distinct layers of protection.
 The Nimbus 28 is also 20g lighter than the Nimbus 27.
-Check my Nimbus review for details.
+Additionally, check my Nimbus review for details.

 | Spec | Saucony Triumph 23 |